ClickSend/integration-library-country-names/README.md

 this library is the PHP clone of the python library: alephdata/countrynames/
 # Requirements
   * PHP `7.0` and later.
-  * Extensions: intl, yaml, mbstring.
+  * Extensions: intl, yaml, mbstring, json.

 ## Tested on PHP: `7.0,` `7.2`, `7.4`, `8.1`